Age Is the #1 Price Factor for Car Insurance

 Teen Driver Insurance: What Parents Pay

 Parents adding a 16-year-old to their policy typically see rates increase 40-100%.
 Some insurance companies (like Lemonade and Progressive) offer teen discounts for good grades or driver education courses.
+See our full teen driver insurance cost guide for carrier-by-carrier rate comparisons and the top discounts available.

 Save on Teen Driver Insurance